 It's not merely that Robinhood lost the trust of its users.
 There are plenty of other digital brokers out there by now - many have flocked to WeBull as a similar alternative.

 The real story here is not a loss of trust in a single company, but a loss of trust in a system.

 People investing in cryptocurrency were already worried about a weakening dollar.
-Dovish Fed policy and a weakening economy sent people piling into Bitcoin in the last couple months as the cryptocurrency soared 1,200% to above $40,000.
+Dovish Fed policy and a weakening economy sent people piling into Bitcoin in the last couple months as the cryptocurrency soared to $540,000.

 Outlets have started to voice their support for owning at least some Bitcoin, celebrities such as Elon Musk have started voice interest, and banks like Goldman Sachs Group Inc. (NYSE: GS) have begun to accept crypto as a legitimate form of payment in the last year.